 According to a statistic provided by The Marine Conservation Society, 18 wet wipes were found on average per 100m of beach at the Great British Beach Clean 2020.
 They state that wet wipes are one of the most common litter items found on UK beaches.
 Wet wipes can end up on our beaches and in the environment as they’re often mistakenly flushed down the toilet, rather than being disposed of in the bin.

-Our plant-based, plastic-free wipes contain 99.4% water for ultimate kindness to babies’ skin and the world they live in.
+Our biodegradable*, plastic-free wipes contain 99.4% water for ultimate kindness to babies’ skin and the world they live in.
 M&Y wipes are made from sustainably sourced, naturally derived viscose – a special material made from the most abundant and renewable wood fibre on Earth!
 They also come in 100% recyclable packaging which can be recycled with soft plastics at your local supermarket.
 Our plastic-free wipes will leave your conscious as clean as baby’s bottom.

 However, it is not just the microplastics in wipes that are causing pollution.
 It is also due to them being incorrectly flushed down the loo!
 M&Y biodegradable wipes are not made to be flushed.
 Biodegradable wet wipes are made to be composted or safely disposed of with your household waste, whereas wet wipes with the “Fine to Flush” symbol present on their packaging mean they have met the water industry’s Fine to Flush standard and are safe to dispose of in the loo.
 Fine to Flush wet wipes are often made from paper materials, which mean they disintegrate at the same rate as toilet paper and do not cause any issues to your plumbing when disposed of correctly.